-The Club was honored to have Jeff Hoerger, Director of the Bucks COounty Vet's Center
+The Club was honored to have Thom Shortt, Prtesident ot Meghan's Foundation and Jeff Hoerger, Director of the Bucks County Vet's Center

 speak this morning which provides readjustment counseling to returning veterans and their family members toward a successful post-war adjustment.